exercism/kotlin/exercises/hello-world/TUTORIAL.md

 This guide picks-up where [Running the Tests (in Kotlin)](http://exercism.io/languages/kotlin/tests) left off.
 If you haven't reviewed those instructions, do so now.

-The following instructions work equally well on Windows, Mac OS X and Linux.
+The following instructions work equally well on Windows, macOS and Linux.

 # Exercise Structure